People

 Native Americans

-The Timbisha Shoshone Indians lived here for centuries before the first white man entered the valley.
+The Timbisha Shoshone lived here for centuries before the first white man entered the valley.
 They hunted and followed seasonal migrations for harvesting of pinyon pine nuts and mesquite beans with their families.
 To them, the land provided everything they needed and many areas were, and are, considered to be sacred places.

 Black Forty-Niners